CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 Prerequisites

-Make sure WooCommerce has the following settings
+Make sure WooCommerce if configured with the following settings
   * Dimension unit and weight unit (see WooCommerce > Settings > Products)
   * Currency (see WooCommerce > Settings > General)

-In order to calculate shipping, products needs dimensions and weight.
+In order to calculate shipping, products in the stock needs dimensions and weight.

-No rate will be given if a product in the cart has none of the attributes.
+Please note Bring

 Install